OpenSidewalks/OpenSidewalks-Schema/README.md

   <summary><b><a name="-motor-vehicle-roads"></a> Motor Vehicle Roads</b></summary>

 While OpenSidewalks schema is centered around the pedestrian experience and accessibility within the pedestrian network, the inclusion of roads as core entities in the schema is justified because:
-1) In some areas due to the lack of sidewalks, a pedestrian has to use a road to reach her destination.
+1) In some areas due to the lack of sidewalks, a pedestrian has to use a road to reach their destination.
 2) Sidewalks and crossings are typically referenced by pedestrians in relation to roads, i.e. "Use the Sidewalk East of Main St.", "Turn left and cross Broadway".
-3) A pedestrian's safety and environemnt is greatly impacted by her adjacency to a particular road.
-For example, a wheelchair user may choose to avoid crossing busy roads for her safety unless she has to.
+3) A pedestrian's safety and environemnt is greatly impacted by their adjacency to a particular road.
+For example, a wheelchair user may choose to avoid crossing busy roads for their safety unless they have to.

 In order to simplify the job of OpenSidewalks consuming applications when attempting to route pedestrians, we have included a [foot](#--foot) field in all edges and zones to indicate whether an entity is safe to traverse by a pedestrian.
 We recommend applications clearly communicate the risk to pedestrians if they route users on entities with missing [foot](#--foot) field or with `foot=no`.